 DIY Faux Granite Countertops in Just a Few Easy Steps

-How to Paint Countertops To Look Like Granite
+How to Paint Countertops To Look Like Granite: The Basics

 We have some amazing tutorials for you to take you step by step through the process of faux granite countertops.
 But just so you have the basics down, here is a the five “P’s” for painting countertops to look like granite.